Akurathi3112/MavenBuild/README.md

 HelloWorld.
-This is Rakesh Akurathi.Learing Devops from Anuj. is very nice.Please upload His way of teaching Servlet example with corresponding Dockerfile
+This is Rakesh Akurathi.Learing Devops from Anuj. is very nice.Please.His way of teaching Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.